triple7inc/virtual-fisher-bot/README.md

-# virtual-fishing-bot
+# virtual-fisher-bot
-Automation tool for the Discord game; Virtual Fishing
+Automation tool for the Discord game; Virtual Fisher

 ## Commands